gasech/frontend-store/README.md

 - `/login` - Login
 - `/add-product` - Add Product (if you are not authenticated this should redirect you to `/login`)

+> [!NOTE]
-If you try to checkout your items without being logged in, the app should redirect you to `/login`.
-This is not related to routes, but also important to know.
+> If you try to checkout your items without being logged in, the app should redirect you to `/login` so you can proceed.

 ### Structure
 This project is using the optional application `src/` folder and the app router feature from Next.js.